Brain Injury Association of Michigan, Inc.

 Education

-The BIAMI Annual Fall Conference, held each September, is the largest brain injury conference in the North America.
-The two-day event draws over 1,500 people and features leading experts from around the globe presenting the latest information on brain injury treatment, therapies, research findings and best-practice techniques.
-Over 145 exhibitors showcase and sell their products and services during both days of the conference, and professionals get an opportunity to meet and network with their colleagues in all disciplines related to brain injury.
+The BIAMI Annual Fall Conference is the largest brain injury conference in the North America.
+This one-day event draws over 800 people and features leading experts presenting the latest information on brain injury treatment, therapies, research findings and best-practice techniques.
+Over 85 exhibitors showcase their services, and professionals get an opportunity to network with their colleagues.
 Moreover, for families and people with brain injuries, the Annual Conference is a wonderful opportunity to meet with others facing similar issues, gain valuable treatment and therapy information, and to meet potential service providers.

 Support